Deriving the Wallet PEM file

 Submitting transactions with mxpy requires a JSON wallet (keystore) or a PEM file.
 On this page, we'll focus on deriving (creating) a PEM file, given a mnemonic (seed phrase).

-The wallet derive
+The wallet convert command

 To derive a PEM file for a Wallet, the mnemonic words (seed phrase) of that account are needed.
 Make sure you have them before continuing.